 Please start with this video, created by the City of Kelowna at the completion of their Culture Plan, to think about what culture means and the types of tangible and intangible sources of culture in Stratford.

 STEPS Public Art was selected as the consultant to lead this work, and started public consultation on the Municipal Cultural Plan in October.
-The final Municipal Cultural Plan is to be presented to City Council in April 2023.
+The final Municipal Cultural Plan was presented to City Council June 26, 2023.

 For more information, please contact:

 This project is funded by the Government of Canada through the Federal Economic Development Agency for Southern Ontario via Regional Tourism Organization 4.